yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

     c240d26c-cbeb-46eb-b9ea-0a3e6a734ecf    RESTORED
     ```

-1. Check that the v2 column is gone.
+1. Check that the v2 column is gone:

     ```sql
     select * from employees;